 Personal property

-Personal property is all other property that's not classified as real property, and which can be easily moved.
+All other property not classified as real property, and which is easily moved.
+This includes furniture, clothing and household goods.

-Refers to the amount it takes to replace damaged or destroyed property with new property.
+The actual cost of replacing damaged or destroyed property with new property, in contrast to ACV.
+Refers to the amount it takes to replace damaged or destroyed property with new property, without consideration for depreciation.

 Salvage

-Property that is damaged beyond repair and is taken over by an insurance company (after it has paid a claim) in order to reduce its loss by “salvaging” the remaining value of the property.
+Property damaged beyond repair, which is taken over by an insurance company (after the claim is paid) in order to reduce its loss by “salvaging” the remaining value of the property.

 Territorial rating